Maxprofs/Simlyn/README.md

         - `var apiService = '<Your FQDN of the API // e.g., https://simlyn-backend.azurewebsites.net/api>'` on line 6 in `index.js`
 	- `var apiService = '<Your FQDN of the API // e.g., https://simlyn-backend.azurewebsites.net/api>'` on line 2 in `iotaflash.js`
 	- `var UseMockedData = false` on line 72 in `index.js`
-   - Switch to the file `IOTAHelpers/globals.js`and update the variables listed below (you may use an online seed generator and create an address using IOTA's light wallet)
+   - Switch to the file `IOTAHelpers/globals.js`and update the variables listed below (you may use an online seed generator and create an address using IOTA's light wallet).
+Make sure your addresses has 81 chars, delete the checksum if needed.
 		- `oneSeed : <seedOne>`
 		- `twoSeed: <seedTwo>`
 		- `oneSettlement: <settlementOne>`